Ruskin Dam & Powerhouse Upgrade

 - The Railway Trail can be accessed from the Upper Railway parking lot or from the Hayward Lake Reservoir recreation area.

-Construction started in 2012, and the project was placed into service in early 2018.
-We are on schedule to complete the project in Fall 2018.
+Construction started in 2012, and the facility was placed into service in early 2018.
+Project completion is planned for Spring 2019.

 |Seismic upgrades of the right bank||Completed 2013|